What is Employee Experience?

 Treating employees as customers

-While the employee experience initiative draws from the original idea of customer experience, the relationships between employer and employee versus brand and a customer are very different.
+While the employee experience initiative draws from the original idea of customer experience, the relationships between employer and employee versus brand and customer are very different.
 Thinking about your employees as customers is an incomplete way of approaching the issues at hand.

 Employee engagement

 Employee experience should not be mixed up with employee engagement, as employee engagement is a part of the whole employee experience.
-Employee engagement focuses on the actions taken during the employment to retain a great workforce but does not take into consideration issues in recruitment for example.
+Employee engagement focuses on the actions taken during employment to retain a great workforce but does not take into consideration issues in recruitment for example.

 Also, when done wrong, focusing on employee engagement can lead to using ways of temporarily boosting the workforce’s morale, which is not sustainable in the long run as usually these “adrenaline shots” do not work in the long term.